GemeenteUtrecht/zaakafhandelcomponent/backend/doc/developers/kownsl.rst

 Starting a review request from the ZAC
 --------------------------------------

-A user initiaties an "Advies vragen" or "Akkoord vragen" action from the zaak-detail page under the tab "Acties".
+A user initiates an "Advies vragen" or "Akkoord vragen" action from the zaak-detail page under the tab "Acties".
 This sends a message to the relevant camunda message and starts a subprocess event.
 The subprocess event will, if not predefined in the BPMN model itself, then ask for the review request to be configured.